-To take a placement test, visit https://www.ccp.edu/getting-started/what-are-placement-tests for times and locations at the Main Campus and Regional Centers.
+To take a placement test, visit our English and Math Placement webpage for times and locations at the Main Campus and Regional Centers.

 If you cannot keep your test appointment, you may reschedule it through MyCCP or by calling the Admissions Information Center at 215-751-8010.
 You can find a complete description of the placement test here.